clk-project/clk/doc/use_cases/ethereum_local_environment_dev_tool.md

 <a id="e909c8aa-34f1-499c-b789-2581ec67e4f2"></a>

-# advanced use case, caching the result
+# advanced use case: caching the result

 In case `eval:clk eth get-address` takes some time to run, you can make use of caching, using `eval(60):clk eth get-address`.
 This will cache the result for 60 seconds, making only the first call be slow.